cambridge-ceu/csd3/applications/geany.md

 make install
 ```

-Nevertheless it fails to install since root permission is required.
+but it fails to install since root permission is required.